Roasting coffee beans creates acrylamide, a chemical linked to cancer in rodents

 Raphael Metzger, the attorney representing the nonprofit, said it really wants the coffee companies to reduce the amount of the chemical to the point where there would be no significant cancer risk.

 “I’m addicted to coffee, I confess, and I would like to be able to have mine without acrylamide,” Metzger said.

 At a bench trial last fall, the coffee companies argued that the level of acrylamide in coffee should be considered safe under the law and that the health benefits of coffee essentially outweigh the risk.

 At least 13 of the defendants have settled and agreed to give a warning, most recently 7-Eleven, according to Metzger.
 The convenience store chain did not respond to requests for comment.

 The other manufacturers would have to follow suit if they don’t settle the lawsuit and if the judge finds that they violated state laws.
 Metzger said private mediation with the remaining retailers is set for February 8.
 It will include nine of the defendants, and the parties will try to come to an agreement about the case.
 Otherwise, a judge would probably reach a decision this year.

 BP did not return requests for comment.

-, the industry’s trade association, which said it was not in a position to comment on the litigation.
+Starbucks referred questions to the National Coffee Association, the industry’s trade association, which said it was not in a position to comment on the litigation.